killergerbah/asbplayer/README.md

 ### Enhancing local video files with asbplayer features

 Drag-and-drop media and subtitle files into the [asbplayer website](https://killergerbah.github.io/asbplayer/) to load them. asbplayer features will then be accessible for those files.
+Not all media files may be compatible - see the [Browser Compatibility](#browser-compatibility) section.

 ### Keyboard shortcuts